-The Leadership through Mentoring Program aims to improve retention and academic advancement rates of high school and middle school students at local Boys & Girls clubs who may be at risk of dropping out of school.
+The Leadership through Mentoring Program aims to improve retention and academic advancement rates of high school and middle school students at local Boys & Girls clubs.
 Students are provided with a college student mentor.
-Through participation in CG121B,C,D Leadership Through Mentoring 1,2,3, a two-credit academic course, Mentors will be trained and assisted by faculty and staff members to develop meaningful relationships with local high school and middle school students.
+Through participation in SLD121B,C,D Leadership Through Mentoring 1,2,3, a two-credit academic course, Mentors will be trained and assisted by faculty and staff members to develop meaningful relationships with local high school and middle school students.
 Training occurs both in class and on site at the Boys & Girls clubs.